 In a related editorial, Eric D. Adler, MD, and Nicholas Wettersten, MD, write that the PAL-HF study "highlights that all practitioners should be incorporating palliative care practices into their care of HF patients."
 They comment that while the study is an important step forward, there is a need for "further studies determining if there are specific interventions beneficial to the HF population, when to implement different strategies, and how to best integrate palliative care into our usual care of HF patients."

-Keywords: Hospices, Palliative Care, Depression, Quality of Life, Follow-Up Studies, Physicians, Chronic Disease, Nurse Practitioners, Heart Failure, Questionnaires, Cardiomyopathies, Anxiety
+Keywords: Hospices, Palliative Care, Depression, Quality of Life, Follow-Up Studies, Physicians, Chronic Disease, Nurse Practitioners, Heart Failure, Surveys and Questionnaires, Cardiomyopathies, Anxiety

 < Back to Listings